-Looking for things to do in Zaanse Schans?
-There’s plenty here!
-Zaanse Schans in an area where you can experience what life was like back in the 18th and 19th century, full of life, full of windmills and full of shops.
-We all know you’ve come for the windmills though. 😉
+In Zaanse Schans, you can experience what life was like back in the 18th and 19th centuries — full of life, windmills, and shops.
+We all know you’ve come for the windmills, though. 😉

 The windmills at Zaanse Schans

-There are 11 different windmills that you can explore at Zaanse Schans.
+There are 11 different windmills that you can explore in Zaanse Schans.
 Here’s a brief outline of what they all are:

-- De Zoeker – A oil, paint and cocoa mill
+- De Zoeker: An oil, paint, and cocoa mill

-- Het Jonge Schaap – A wood saw mill replica
+- Het Jonge Schaap: A unique wood sawmill replica

-- De Os – A windmill that transformed into a diesel-powered milled throughout history
+- De Os: A windmill that was later transformed into a diesel-powered mill

-- Het Klaverblad – A small workshop mill
+- Het Klaverblad: A small wood workshop mill

-- De Bleeke Dood – The oldest smock mill in the Netherlands and was an old flour mill
+- De Bleeke Dood: The oldest smock mill in the Netherlands, used to mill flour

 The museums at Zaanse Schans